SaiNikhil862/Spotify-clone/README.md

 ## 📄 License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and available for educational purposes.

 ## 👨‍💻 Author